-- Drop in mussels and shrimp, place lid on the saucepan and cook until shrimp is opaque all the way through and mussels have opened — about 2-3 minutes.
+- Drop in mussels and shrimp, place the lid on the saucepan, and cook until the shrimp is opaque all the way through and the mussels have opened — about 2-3 minutes.

-- Remove shrimp and mussels, discarding any mussels that haven’t opened, and set aside.
+- Remove shrimp and mussels, discard any mussels that haven’t opened, and set aside.

-- Strain mixture through a sieve or chinois, pushing down with a wooden spoon to extract all the liquid, and return to pot.
+- Strain the mixture through a sieve or chinois, pushing down with a wooden spoon to extract all the liquid, and return to the pot.
 Discard what’s left in the strainer.

-- Add potatoes, shaved fennel and carrot batons, bring to a boil, cover loosely with lid and cook at a vigorous simmer until potatoes are tender — about 10 minutes.
+- Add potatoes, shaved fennel, and carrot batons, bring to a boil, cover loosely with a lid and cook at a vigorous simmer until potatoes are tender — about 10 minutes.

 - Meanwhile, heat the other tablespoon of olive oil in a medium skillet over medium-high heat until very hot, almost smoking.